Skip to main content

 Background

 The International Emergency Economic Powers Act (IEEPA) authorizes the US President to regulate certain economic transactions during a national emergency.
-Although historically used for sanctions, it has recently been invoked to impose tariffs – a use that has been challenged in court as exceeding statutory and executive authority.
+Although historically used for sanctions, it has recently been invoked to impose tariffs – a use that was challenged in court as exceeding statutory and executive authority.

-For companies that have not yet issued their financial statements as of February 20, 2026, this ruling is a subsequent event evaluated under ASC 855.
+For companies that have not yet issued their financial statements as of February 20, 2026, the Supreme Court ruling is a subsequent event evaluated under ASC 855.

 Reminder of ASC 855 requirements